The person at the center of this case

 Clothing and accessories: Clothing: Possibly wearing dry suit.
 Investigating agency: Alaska State Troopers | 960080088.

-Fishing vessel Tamra Dawn reported sinking near Clarence Strait, 2 miles from Point McCarty, south of Ketchikan.
-Lee Ellis Spencer presumed to have drowned.
+Lee Ellis Spencer was aboard the fishing vessel Tamra Dawn when it was reported to be sinking near Clarence Strait, approximately 2 miles from Pt McCarty and south of Ketchikan, Alaska.
+He is presumed to have drowned.

 Any information, no matter how small, could be crucial to solving this case.